certbot/certbot/docs/what.rst

 =========================

-Certbot introduces the concept of a *lineage,* which is a collection of all the versions of a certificate plus additional information that Certbot uses to maintain the configuration of your webserver from renewal to renewal.
+Certbot introduces the concept of a *lineage,* which is a collection of all the versions of a certificate plus Certbot configuration information maintained for that certificate from renewal to renewal.
 Whenever you renew a certificate, Certbot keeps the same configuration unless you explicitly change it.
 If you add domains, you can either add them to an existing lineage or create a new one.